You are here

 Maria was Interlibrary Loan/Reference Librarian for the U.S. Environmental Protection Agency Library in Research Triangle Park.
 She managed the Kentucky Cancer Information Service, a program of the National Cancer Institute.
 In her previous career, she worked as a hospital social worker at Duke University Medical Center.

 Brenda M. Linares, MLIS, Librarian & Outreach Liaison, Health Sciences Library, University of North Carolina at Chapel Hill

 Brenda provided consumer health information services both in English and Spanish at various health fairs in southern Florida when she worked for the University of Miami.
 She is currently the Liaison to the Institute on Aging and UNC Health Care.
 She also works and collaborates with AHEC.

-Monique Mackey, MSLS, Director of Library/Information Services, Continuing Education and Quality Initiatives, Area L AHEC
+Monique Mackey, MSLS, Director -- Library/Information Services, Area L AHEC.

 Monique received her BS in Chemistry with a Minor in Biology from Mississippi University for Women and her MSLS from the UNC-Chapel Hill School of Information and Library Science.
 She was previously employed as a Certified Surgical Technologist for 17 years.
 She currently serves as the Director of Library/Information Services, Continuing Education, and Quality Initiatives for Area L AHEC, where she has worked since 1998.

 Allison Matthews, MLS, Reference & Education Librarian, SEAHEC Medical Library, New Hanover Regional Medical Center